- Polarized Test Sunglasses Using Image or Picture on this Video

 3. Polarized Sunglasses Test See Through Water Surface

 The easiest way to tell if glasses are polarized during the day time is through this step.
 You can either use a river, lake, sea ocean, or just plain water in a bowl.
 Make sure sunlight is there and glare is present at the top or surface which makes it difficult to see the bottom.

-Now wear polarized sunglasses or glasses and try to see through the bottom.
+Now wear your sunglasses or glasses and try to see through the bottom.
 If you did see the bottom, then it’s polarized.
-And that is how you do a polarized test sunglasses on outdoor in nature.
+And that is how you do a polarized sunglasses test on outdoor in nature.